mdjac/Python_examproject/readme.md

 3. Once code is finished, open `result.pdf` in your favorite PDF viewer
 ## 6. Status (What has been done (and if anything: what was not done))
  We reached the main goals of the project set from the beginning, but did not manage to do the "nice to have" features.

+ - :white_check_mark: Read the picture and convert it to text.
+ - :white_check_mark: Translate the text to English or possibly a user preferred language.
+ - :white_check_mark: Find online images of the dishes.
+ - :white_check_mark: Create an illustration containing translated text and related images.
+ - :x: Analyze whether the dish is vegetarian or not.
+ - :x: Create a python backend to execute the application and upload images instead of running it all locally with local stored images.

  So we have built a CLI application that takes 3 mandatory arguments and 1 optional argument:

  **Mandatory:**